 We treat this period of time very seriously and encourage and support the Sixth Form students in every which way we can.
 This will come in the form of direct teaching of the A' Level academic programme and university and college guidance.
 A' Level success qualifies them for entry to major universities worldwide.

 The Sixth Form is allocated a common room and study area for private study.
-There is a Sixth Form Committee and elected Head Girl and Head Boy who are important senior ambassadors for the school.
 We aim to ensure our ‘ blossoming ‘ Sixth Form will develop into a truly successful pinnacle of the English International School, Moscow East campus.